The following are terms you may encounter related to cleft or craniofacial care.

 Orthodontic Care: Dental visits designed to move the teeth into better alignment with one another to improve chewing, oral hygiene, and appearance.

-Otitis Media: Inflammation of the middle ear with accumulation of thick, mucous-like fluid u2013 Ear infection.
+Otitis Media: Inflammation of the middle ear with accumulation of thick, mucous-like fluid.

-Otolaryngologist: An u201cear, nose and throatu201d physician specializing in the diagnosis and management of head and neck disorders.
+Otolaryngologist: An ear, nose and throat physician specializing in the diagnosis and management of head and neck disorders.

 Palate: The roof of the mouth including the front portion, or hard palate, and the back portion, or the soft palate (also called the velum).